GUIDE

 Is there a completely free football API with no limits?

-No. Every free football API has meaningful limitations - whether that is a request cap (API-Football's 100/day), a rate limit (football-data.org's 10/min), data accuracy concerns (TheSportsDB's crowd-sourced model), or extremely narrow coverage (Sportmonks' 2 leagues).
+No. Every free football API has meaningful limitations - whether that is a request cap (API-Football's 100/day), a rate limit (football-data.org's 10/min), data accuracy concerns (TheSportsDB's crowd-sourced model), or a free tier so narrow it barely helps you evaluate the product (Sportmonks' 2 leagues).
 The question is which limitations are acceptable for your specific project.

 Can I use free football APIs in a commercial product?